kinguser981/TWRP-Recovery-Flags/README.md

 # Disable/enable SELinux.
 Only suggested when you want to enable SELinux support
 TWHAVE_SELINUX := true

-# No screen timeout
-TW_NO_SCREEN_TIMEOUT := true

-# disables things like sdcard partitioning and may save you some space if TWRP isn't fitting in your recovery patition
-BOARD_HAS_NO_REAL_SDCARD := true

 # this enables proper handling of /data/media on devices that have this folder for storage (most Honeycomb and devices that originally shipped with ICS like Galaxy Nexus
 RECOVERY_SDCARD_ON_DATA := true

 # HTC Dumlock for those devices which need it
 TW_INCLUDE_DUMLOCK := true

-# If your device has recovery as a second ramdisk of boot.img
-TW_HAS_NO_RECOVERY_PARTITION := true

 # To prevent /boot partition not found error
 TW_HAS_NO_BOOT_PARTITION := true

-# Removes the 'Reboot bootloader' button
-TW_NO_REBOOT_BOOTLOADER := true

 # Removes the 'Reboot recovery' button
 TW_NO_REBOOT_RECOVERY := true